tenkeyless/dart_docs/src/content/effective-dart/documentation.md

 than waste a reader's time telling them something they already know.

-### PREFER starting function or method comments with third-person verbs
+### PREFER starting function or method comments with third-person verbs {:#prefer-starting-function-or-method-comments-with-third-person-verbs}

 The doc comment should focus on what the code *does*.